hassan-ayinde/hng12/README.md

 Feel free to explore, fork, and contribute! 🎉

-Stage 0 Task: A simple profile card task that also contains the time in utc and its update after every page refresh
+Stage 0 Task: A simple profile card task that also contains the time in utc and its update after every page refresh.

+Stage 1 Task: A Color Guessing Game